Hydrodynamic description of direct photon spectra and elliptic flow in Pb+Pb collisions at LHC: Temperature profile

-The second option allows one to introduce spatially decreasing profile for the temperature using the arbitrary function $\mathcal{T}(s)$, and in this case too, the equation of state belongs to the same class as the equation of state of the lattice QCD.
+The second option allows one to introduce spatially decreasing profile for the temperature using the arbitrary function $\mathcal{T}(s)$, and in this case too, the EoS belongs to the same class as the EoS of the lattice QCD.
 However, the form of $\kappa(T)$ is then fixed and only applicable over a certain range of temperature, as discussed in Ref.~\cite{Csorgo:2016ypf}.

-In the third option, $\kappa$ can only be a temperature-independent constant, which can be considered as a value averaged over the temperature.
-In the nonrelativistic limit of the solution discussed here, we observed that the application of the temperature dependent EoS has a negligible effect in the fireball expansion dynamics, so we fixed $\kappa$ to the temperature-averaged value based on the lattice result ~\cite{Borsanyi:2010cj}, that is $\kappa=3.75$, and utilize the solution for the temperature from Ref.~\cite{Csorgo:2003ry} in the form of
+In the third option, which is relevant in this work, $\kappa$ can only be a temperature-independent constant, which can be considered as a value averaged over the evolution of the fireball.
+In the nonrelativistic limit of the solution discussed here, we observed that the application of the temperature dependent EoS has a negligible effect in the fireball expansion dynamics, so for simplicity, $\kappa$ is considered to be constant and we utilize the solution for the temperature from Ref.~\cite{Csorgo:2003ry} in the form of

 Here $T_{\rm f}$ is the freeze-out temperature and $\tau_{\rm f}$ is the freeze-out proper time.
 Since we consider vanishing bariochemical potential, the constant proportionality factor $\kappa$ between the pressure and energy density is equal to the inverse square of the speed of sound: $\kappa=c_s^{-2}$.
 The scaling function, $\mathcal{T}(s)$, is arbitrary and here taken to has a Gaussian profile: